cvilsmeier/sqinn-go/README.md

 Discussion
 ------------------------------------------------------------------------------

-### Pure Go, almost
+### Go without cgo

-Sqinn-Go is pure Go, as it does not use cgo, nor does it depend on third-party cgo packages.
+Sqinn-Go is Go without cgo, as it does not use cgo, nor does it depend on third-party cgo packages.
 However, Sqinn-Go has a runtime dependency on Sqinn, which is a program written in C. Sqinn has to be installed separately on each machine where a Sqinn-Go application is executing.
 For this to work, Sqinn has to be